just-buildsystem/justbuild/share/man/just-serve-config.5.md

    TLS server certificate.
    For subkey *`"server key"`* the value is a string specifying the path to a TLS server key.

+ - The value for the key *`"execution endpoint"`* is a JSON object specifying the arguments of a remote execution endpoint to be used by **`just`** **`serve`**.
+   For subkey *`"address"`* the value is a string specifying the remote execution address in a NAME:PORT format.
+   For subkey *`"compatible"`* the value is a flag which specifies whether the remote endpoint uses the original remote execution protocol.

 See also
 ========